The days of avoiding the real world are finally over!

 Having recently completed my postgraduate degree, my ultimate advice for those who are currently taking or planning to take one is to ask questions.

 The line that distinguishes office from school lies along the opportunity to sound stupid.
 The essence of school is to teach you what your experienced boss doesn't teach you, what you want to and don't know.
-And your classes are the only chance you maybe entitled to sound like a dummy (at your age).
+And your classes are the only time when you can sound like a dummy (at your age).
 It will be tough, it will be exhausting, and it will leave you broke.
-But unlike stock market, it's a great investment you have FULL control of.
+But unlike stock market, it's a great investment which you have FULL control of.